* CPI tops expectations, points to firming inflation

 * Futures down: Dow 42 pts, S&P 4.25 pts, Nasdaq 5.5 pts (Adds quote, data, updates prices)

 NEW YORK, June 17 U.S. stocks were set for a modestly lower open Tuesday on weaker than expected data on the housing market as the Federal Reserve prepared to begin a two-day policy meeting.

 Housing starts and building permits fell more than expected in May, as groundbreaking for homes dropped 6.5 percent to a seasonally adjusted annual pace of 1 million units.

-But the Consumer Price Index increased 0.4 percent last month, pointing to a steady firming of inflation pressures which should ease concerns of some Fed officials that inflation was running too low.
+But the Consumer Price Index increased 0.4 percent last month, with food prices posting their biggest rise since August 2011, pointing to a steady firming of inflation pressures which should ease concerns of some Fed officials that inflation was running too low.

-The Fed commenced its two-day policy meeting at 10:00 a.m.
-EDT (1400 GMT) as scheduled, and is widely expected to conclude with another $10 billion scale-back of its monthly bond purchases.
-Not much else is expected in the way of concrete policy moves, putting the focus on whether officials will tip their hand on longer-term plans for interest rates.
+The Fed begins a two-day policy meeting on Tuesday, and is widely expected to chop another $10 billion from its monthly bond purchases but make few, if any, other concrete policy moves, putting the focus on whether officials tip their hand on longer-term plans for interest rates.

 S&P 500 e-mini futures were down 4.25 points and fair value - a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract - indicated a slightly lower open.
 Dow Jones industrial average e-mini futures lost 42 points and Nasdaq 100 e-mini futures fell 5.5 points.